sdlt/TNS_ToolBox/README.md

 The `RealPower` and `TNS` executables can be ran from the command line.
-`RealPower` computes the ingredients of the TNS model (it has several options), `TNS` computes the prediction of TNS model, and `libTNS.so` is a library that can be used externally in other C codes or wrappers.
+`RealPower` computes the ingredients of the TNS model (it has several options), `TNS` computes the prediction of the TNS model for the monopole, quadrupole, and hexadecapole of the correlation function, and `libTNS.so` is a library that can be used externally in other C codes or wrappers.

 ## Python wrapper

 The model can be used as a python module calling the `libTNS` library.
 The TNS python module needs first to be built with `cffi`.
 For this:
 > cd pymodule

 > python build.py

-The wrapper class is then in `wrapperTNS.py` and can be tested using:
+The wrapper class is in `wrapperTNS.py` and can be tested by running:

 > python wrapperTNS.py

-In practice, for the python wrapper to work in other python script, one needs to have `libTNS.so` and `pyTNS.cpython-*.so` files in the same directory.
+For the python wrapper to work in other python scripts, `libTNS.so` and `pyTNS.cpython-*.so` files need to be put in the same directory.

 ## Contact

 For any question, please send an email to sylvain.delatorre@lam.fr.